Early diagnosis of fungal infection is

 Fungal polysaccharides or proteins may be shed into body fluids during the course of infection, which can be detected using specific antibodies.

 In cryptococcal meningitis, the presence of polysaccharide capsular antigen (glucuronoxylomannan) of Cryptococcus neformans in the spinal fluid can be detected by the latex agglutination test.
 In invasive aspergillosis polysaccharide antigen (galactomannan) present in the cell wall of most Aspergillus spp is detected.
 Detection of polysaccharide antigen of Histoplasma capsulatum in body fluids, especially urine, has been useful in presumptive diagnosis of histoplasmosis in patients with disseminated disease.
-Immunoassays have also been developed for detection of galactomannan from B. dermatitidis and C. immitis in urine and other body fluids.
+Immunoassays have also been developed for the detection of galactomannan from B. dermatitidis and C. immitis in urine and other body fluids.

-Advantages and Limitation of antigen detection test
+Advantages and Limitations of antigen detection test

 - As antigen can be shed from a local site of infection to a body fluid such as blood or urine, antigen detection tests help to avoid highly invasive sample collection.
 Circulating or urinary antigen functions as a surrogate for the actual presence of the pathogen.